 Performance: Determined if deposits from two random dates were deposited within one business day of receipt.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

-Schedule of Procedures and Associated Findings of the Statewide Agreed-Upon Procedures Year Ended December 31, 2022 e) Trace the actual deposit per the bank statement to the general ledger.
+e) Trace the actual deposit per the bank statement to the general ledger.

 Performance: Inspected deposits from two random deposit dates to determine if the deposits per the bank statements agree to the general ledger.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.